-WMRSS Phase 2 Revision, and backed up with more up-to-date, robust and reliable evidence, projections and studies.
-The commitment to review the SLP if it becomes necessary to address the issue of Birmingham's shortfall in future housing provision will ensure that cross-boundary housing issues are addressed when the results of these studies are finalised, reflecting the guidance of the NPPF (179).
+63. In terms of the overall housing requirement, [the Council] has taken a consistent and pragmatic approach, having produced a positively prepared and effective plan, of cross-boundary housing requirements undertaken for the former WMRSS Phase 2 Revision, and backed up with more up-to-date, robust and reliable evidence, projections and studies.
+The commitment to review the SLP if it becomes necessary to address the issue of Birmingham's shortfall in future housing provision will ensure that cross-boundary housing issues are addressed when the results of these studies are finalised, reflecting the guidance of the NPPF (¶ 179).
 The commitment to early review of the SHMA will ensure that Solihull's housing needs are kept up-to-date, including reviewing the SLP, if necessary.

-- 64. Taking account of all the evidence and having examined all the elements that go into making an objective assessment of housing requirements, a total level of 11,000 dwellings or 500 dwellings/year represents an effective, justified and soundly based figure which would meet the current identified housing needs of the district over the plan period and, with the agreed amendments, is consistent with the overall requirements of national policy in the NPPF." - 68.
-Thus, Policy P5 of the adopted SLP (which assumed all of the modifications recommended by the Inspector) provides that the Council will allocate land to sufficient housing supply to deliver 11,000 additional homes in the period 2006-2028, with an annual housing land provision target of 500 net additional homes per year. - 69.
-The justification for this policy-and the linked policies concerning housing supply-was given in the accompanying notes as follows: - 8.4.1 "The housing land provision target of 11,000 net additional dwellings (2006-2028) reflects the requirement recommended by the ['WM RSS'] Phase II Revision Panel Report which objectively assessed housing need.
+64. Taking account of all the evidence and having examined all the elements that go into making an objective assessment of housing requirements, a total level of 11,000 dwellings or 500 dwellings/year represents an effective, justified and soundly based figure which would meet the current identified housing needs of the district over the plan period and, with the agreed amendments, is consistent with the overall requirements of national policy in the NPPF."

+- 68. Thus, Policy P5 of the adopted SLP (which assumed all of the modifications recommended by the Inspector) provides that the Council will allocate land to sufficient housing supply to deliver 11,000 additional homes in the period 2006-28, with an annual housing land provision target of 500 net additional homes per year. - 69.
+The justification for this policy and the linked policies concerning housing supply was given in the accompanying notes as follows:

+"8.4.1 The housing land provision target of 11,000 net additional dwellings (2006-2028) reflects the requirement recommended by the [WM RSS] Phase II Revision Panel Report which objectively assessed housing need.
 Around 65% of growth is projected to emerge from net immigration into Solihull on the basis of past trends.
 The projected level of growth may reduce with the successful continued implementation of the West Midlands Urban Renaissance Strategy which seek to develop urban areas in such a way that they can increasingly meet their own economic and social needs in order to counter the unsustainable movement of people and jobs facilitated by previous strategies, including the need to direct development to those parts of the West Midlands Region needing housing.
 The Panel's assessment of housing need took the 2006-based household projections into account.
-Subsequent 2008-based and interim 2011-based household projections project a lower level of household growth for Solihull, providing further confidence that the provision target mill meet need - 8.4.2.
+Subsequent 2008-based and interim 2011-based household projections project a lower level of household growth for Solihull, providing further confidence that the provision target mill meet need

+8.4.2.
 Solihull is recognised for its high quality environment which attracts residents and investors to the Region.
-The key Regional objective of stemming out migration can be best served b J.P.L.
-1138 y preserving and enhancing Solihull's environment.
-The Council is assessing housing land supply throughout the development of the West Midlands Regional Spatial Strategy taking a 'bottom-up' approach through detailed assessment and the ['SHLAA'].
+The key Regional objective of stemming out migration can be best served by preserving and enhancing Solihull's environment.
+The Council is assessing housing land supply throughout the development of the West Midlands Regional Spatial Strategy taking a 'bottom-up' approach through detailed assessment and the [SHLAA].
 It is considered that 11,000 (net) additional homes can be delivered towards meeting projected household growth of 14,000 households (2006-28).
-This is the level of housing provision that the Council considers can be provided without adverse impact on the Meriden gap, without an unsustainable short-term urban extension south of Shirley and without risking any more generalised threat to Solihull's high quality environment ..."
+This is the level of housing provision that the Council considers can be provided without adverse impact on the Meriden gap, without an unsustainable short-term urban extension south of Shirley and without risking any more generalised threat to Solihull's high quality environment...".

-Housing provision: The parties' respective cases
+Housing Provision: The Parties' Respective Cases